New Mills: History

 The commercial method of calico printing using engraved rollers was invented in 1821 in New Mills.
 John Potts of Potts, Oliver and Potts used a copper-engraved master to produce rollers to transfer the inks.

 Before the construction of the high-level bridges the Torrs was a major obstacle; traffic had to descend 70 ft to cross the Goyt and then climb the same height on the other bank.
 The first bridge to be constructed was the Queens Bridge on Church Road.
 The Union Road bridge was built in 1884; obtaining the land was difficult, as the arches needed to pass close to Torr Mill and properties on the Cheshire (south) bank, and Torr Top Hall had to be demolished.
 The new road was named after the 'union' of the two halves of the town.
-The first station in New Mills was at Newtown, on the Stockport, Disley and Whaley Bridge Railway; this opened 9 June 1855.
+The first station in New Mills was at Newtown, on the Stockport, Disley and Whaley Bridge Railway; this opened on 9 June 1855.
 This followed the line of the Peak Forest Canal staying safely away from the Torrs.
 The Sheffield and Midland Railway Companies' Committee company built two viaducts across the Goyt: one for a line to New Mills Central that opened in 1864, and one for the fast line through the Disley Tunnel which opened in 1904.

 Cotton continued to be worked at Torr Vale Mill until 2000, giving the mill over two hundred years of service.

 In the great storm of June 1872, Grove Mill and Torr Vale weir were destroyed; at Rock Mill, then being used to make paper, two blocks of buildings and considerable stock and some machinery were lost, but the only fatalities were two cows.